lix2ng/qr123/README.md

 encoders, because the world has moved on to Unicode.
 2. Numeric mode is just for numbers, might be useful in some cases.
 3. Alphanumeric mode supports numbers, upper case A-Z and a limited selection of punctuation marks, making it good for basic URLs.
-Had this mode adopted Base64 encoding (the URL-safe variant) it would be much more useful.
+Had this mode used Base64 encoding (the URL-safe variant) it would be much more useful.
 4. Binary mode: totally transparent, byte for byte without any internal encoding.